-Get high precision GNSS based heading to your ArduPilot project with the simpleRTK3B Heading receiver, based on Septentrio Mosaic-H, with this easy tutorial.
+In this tutorial we will guide you through the steps of how to get high precision GNSS based heading to your ArduPilot project with the simpleRTK3B Heading receiver, powered by Septentrio Mosaic-H.

 Important things before start: